 CONSERVING AND PROTECTING WATER FOR A CLIMATE RESILIENT FUTURE

-Our “Conserving & Protecting Cowichan Fresh Water for a Climate Resilient Future”, a 26-month project, aims to produce measurable results in conserving and protecting the Cowichan and Koksilah Watersheds and the salmon, other wildlife, as well as the human communities, including the Quw’ut’sun, who rely on them.
+The Estuary Nature Centre’s 26-month “Conserving & Protecting Cowichan Fresh Water for a Climate Resilient Future” Project aims to produce measurable results in conserving and protecting the Cowichan and Koksilah Watersheds and the salmon, other wildlife, as well as the human communities, including the Quw’ut’sun, who rely on them.
 We aim to effectively engage our local community, especially young people across cultures, in leadership and team-building training, workshops, community awareness-raising and effective hands-on water conservation and restoration projects – projects that restore riparian zones and shorelines while honouring indigenous knowledge and building skills to make a real and sustainable impact both in our watersheds and in the lives of young people.

 We are grateful to Environment and Climate Change Canada for providing primary funding for this project, and to all our community partners who have provided encouragement, as well as in-kind or matching funds to support this work.

 We paused our hands-on restoration work in March 2020 due to Covid-19 restrictions and are now making plans and developing protocols to re-engage in ways that ensure the safety of all participants, the community and our staff and meet the guidelines from the BC Ministry of Health, Cowichan Tribes, and the Cowichan Valley Regional District.